 Top 3 tips for green binning

-2. Prevent organics sticking or freezing to your green bin
+2. Prevent organics sticking to your green bin

 Put a paper egg carton or paper take-out drink tray in the bottom of your green bin.
 This makes it easier to empty out organics on collection day.